 Prepare your flax eggs by whisking together ground flax seeds and water.
 Set aside to thicken.

 In a medium bowl, whisk together the oat flour, rolled oats, shredded coconut, baking soda, and salt.

-In a large bowl, mix together the flax mixture, coconut sugar, soft coconut oil, and vanilla.
+In a large bowl, mix together the flax mixture, soft coconut oil, vanilla, and coconut sugar.

 Add dry ingredients to wet ingredients and mix until combined.